pmiddend/amarcord/docs/source/admin_guide/executables.md

 ## `indexing_daemon`

 Daemon which retrieves queued indexing jobs from the DB and starts them on the workload manager.
+See [](IndexingDaemon) for detailed information.

 ## `merge_daemon`

 Daemon which retrieves queued merge jobs from the DB and starts them on the workload manager.
+See [](MergeDaemon) for detailed information.

 ## `crystfel_merge`